Cost of Hiring an Employee: 15 Areas To Consider

 Estimated Cost: Three to five hours at the hourly rate for an HR team member to create your employee referral program, plus the bonus offered to employees when a referral is hired.

 An employee referral program is one of the best ways to find new employees.
-When a new hire is referred by an existing employee, they are more likely to stick around than if you hire by any other means.
+When an existing employee refers a new hire, they are more likely to stick around than if you hire by any other means.

 4. Ongoing Hiring Work

 Your HR team will also spend time throughout the hiring process working to ensure you make the right hire, as making the wrong hire can be even more costly.
-This will contribute to the hiring costs for each new position.
+This will contribute to the costs of hiring an employee for each new position.

 5. HR Software